North Carolina LLC Registration

 What is required to file North Carolina LLC Articles of Organization?

 To form a North Carolina LLC, you file North Carolina LLC articles of organization.
+You may file online, in person, or by mail.
 The North Carolina articles of organization cost $125 to the North Carolina Secretary of State.

 These LLC articles can be basic or complicated.
 We custom draft your North Carolina LLC articles of organization when you hire Northwest to do your North Carolina LLC registration, but if you’d like to save some money, you could just hire us as your NC registered agent, and then we supply you all the correct forms to file and filing instructions in your online account immediately.
 The basic requirements are:

-- The business name must have a limited liability company ending or variation of it.
+- The business name must have a limited liability company ending or variation of it (do a free business name search to be sure your name is available).

 - New North Carolina LLCs name must be different than already registered North Carolina companies.